 Celebrating and recognizing our scholars throughout the year is a strongly shared interest of the Oregon Chapter.

-Orientation in October for first-year Scholars
+Orientation - in October for first-year scholars

-Annual Scholar Awards Luncheon in October
+Annual Scholar Awards Luncheon - in October where the Chapter showcases first, second and third year scholars

 We attend scholar dissertation defenses (and earnestly try to fully absorb the amazing discoveries they have made)